mohit88/expression-evaluator/README.md

 Expression Evaluator
 ====================
-    Expression Evaluator will take an expression as input and it will give result by evaluating the expression.
+    Expression Evaluator will take an expression as input It will give result by evaluating the expression.

 ### Usage
     sh mp_exp_eval.sh "expression"